 The continuing success of the Academy is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk, the Governors ensure that pupil success and achievement are closely monitored and reviewed.
+To mitigate this risk, the Governors ensure that pupil success and achievement are closely monitored and reviewed, and the Academy continues to have a waiting list of pupils.